How to Be Paleo When You Can’t Eat Eggs

 Unfortunately, eggs aren’t on the menu for everyone.
 They’re the second most recurrent food allergen (after cow’s milk), and egg allergies are especially common in children.

-So what happens when you can’t eat eggs, a nutrient-dense staple of The Paleo Diet®?
+So what happens when you want to be Paleo but can’t eat eggs, a nutrient-dense staple of The Paleo Diet®?

 It's common for eggs to trigger allergies.
 Negative reactions include hives, eczema, runny nose, vomiting, and even anaphylaxis.
 These are caused by Immunoglobulin E (IgE), an antibody made by the immune system in response to something that it recognizes as a threat.